DirectoryTree/LdapRecord-Docs/laravel/auth/laravel-ui.md

     // ...
 ```

-**However, this feature will only work automatically if your `LoginController` resides in the default
+**However, this feature will only register automatically if your `LoginController` resides in the default
 `App\Http\Controllers\Auth` namespace**.
 If you have changed the location of your `LoginController`,
 you must modify the constructor and add the following method call to register the LDAP listener: